bdice/advanced-data-mining-project/README.md

 9. `extract_itineraries`: Use PySpark to combine all trajectories from the same itinerary, output to `hon_itineraries.txt/part-*`.
 10. `combine_itineraries`: Combine the (distributed) outputs from `hon_itineraries.txt/part-*` into one file, `all_hon_itineraries.txt`.

+Users may specify which operations should be run with the `-o operation_name` flag, like `python project.py run -o fetch_data --progress --show-traceback`.
 For the data generation in this project, operations 1-5 were run on a local directory.
 Then, the data was copied into HDFS and operations 6-10 were run on HDFS (accessed via hadoop-fuse).